 But there’s more to it than that!
 A lot of those stems and leaves that many folks throw away are quite useful – and tasty!
 Did you know that the majority of the flavor in cilantro comes from the stems?
 Next time you’re making salsa or guacamole, don’t just use the leaves – chop up those little stems and add some real flavor to the dish.
 Broccoli stems & rabe (leaves)?
 Same thing – tons of uses, tons of flavor.
 The rabe makes a delicious pesto, and the stems are packed with nutrition & flavor, making them a perfect addition in soups, salads and other dishes.

 Easier than all that: use your veggie scraps to make homemade stocks & broths, chopped salads, or just about anything that requires a small number of chopped vegetables.
 Then there’s the aforementioned canning, which uses up parts of food even I didn’t realize you could use (like corncobs… apparently they make a pretty tasty jelly.
 Who knew?).
 The point is, using as many parts of your fruits & veggies not only reduces senseless waste; it’ll stretch your food dollar much further.

 ~ * ~ * ~ * ~

-These are just a few of the ways I've learned to get around the short lives of my favorite fruits and vegetables.
+These are just a few of the ways I’ve learned to get around the short lives of my favorite fruits and vegetables.
 If not for them, my meals would be far less nutritious and just plain boring to look at or enjoy.
-But sometimes there isn't enough money to get that juicy, ripe tomato, or that pound of Brussels sprouts that's just begging to be roasted or turned into a salad.
+But sometimes there isn’t enough money to get that juicy, ripe tomato, or that pound of Brussels sprouts that are just begging to be roasted or turned into a salad.
 So, due to the fact that I refuse to live a life without fresh fruits and vegetables, no matter how broke I may be, stretching out their lifespan is crucial to me.